bhas/HYF-exercises/javascript1/week4/level2.md

-## Next Birthday Countdown
+## 🎓🧱 Next Birthday Countdown
-1. Investigate how we can work with dates in Javascript and explain it to a classmate and a mentor.
+1. Learn how we can work with dates in Javascript and explain it to a classmate and a mentor.
    * How can I get today's date?
    * How can I get Jan 16th 1992?
    * What kind of operations can I do with dates?